Compiled by Erin Moser

 Distance Learning and Students with Disabilities

 The ADA does not specifically address distance learning requirements, although the general provisions of the law states that postsecondary schools must provide equal access to programs and services offered to the public.
-Therefore, if a student with a disability is qualified for post-secondary education at a given institution and enrolls in an online or distance learning course, reasonable modifications of policies, practices and procedures must be provided to ensure that the student has an equal opportunity to participate3 .
+Therefore, if a student with a disability is qualified for post-secondary education at a given institution and enrolls in an online or distance learning course, reasonable modifications of policies, practices and procedures must be provided to ensure that the student has an equal opportunity to participate

 There are no universal standards or guidelines for the preparation and execution of online courses, including providing equal access to students with disabilities.
 Providing equal access can either be proactive and/or reactive.
 An online course with a proactive design considers the needs of students with disabilities while designing the course.
 Examples of proactive designs include closed-captioning, descriptive narration, limited use of various fonts and colors, and compatibility with industry-standard adaptive technology.
-Reactive actions occur after the course has started and typically entail modifications and/or adaptive technology hardware and software to students with disabilities3 .
+Reactive actions occur after the course has started and typically entail modifications and/or adaptive technology hardware and software to students with disabilities

 One of the key strategies to making online learning accessible to all online learners is to provide multiple ways for students to gain knowledge, demonstrate knowledge, and interact with the instructor and peers throughout the course.
 It is also beneficial for instructors to be familiar with assistive technology devices, such as screen readers, that aid individuals with disabilities in successfully accessing all aspects of the online curricula.
 There are numerous tips on how to develop course web pages to eliminate accessibility issues.
 For example, use descriptive wording for hyperlink text, and use large, bold fonts on uncluttered pages with plain backgrounds.
 Formatting, such as these examples, eliminate barriers due to disabilities and provide an equal opportunity for learning for all students enrolled in online courses.
 There are also instructional methods that eliminate accessibility issues as well.
 Presenting content in multiple ways (e.g., in a combination of text, video, audio, and/or image format), as mentioned previously, and providing adequate opportunities for practice are a few examples.
-Many of these best practices are used throughout colleges and universities around the country and have provided positive online educational settings for individuals with disabilities6 .
+Many of these best practices are used throughout colleges and universities around the country and have provided positive online educational settings for individuals with disabilities

 Universal Design for Learning

 There is a plethora of information available to parents about UDL, including tips and resources.
 Individuals are encouraged to learn about the framework of UDL, which will aid in further exploration of the resources available to them.
-For individuals with a disability, it is important to ask questions about their curriculum to find out if it is accessible to them, to find out if the school is familiar with UDL, and if not, to encourage the school to adopt an approach that includes all students, regardless of their status or disability7
+For individuals with a disability, it is important to ask questions about their curriculum to find out if it is accessible to them, to find out if the school is familiar with UDL, and if not, to encourage the school to adopt an approach that includes all students, regardless of their status or disability

 Essentially, UDL challenges instructors to be creative with their course content and instruction, to provide various opportunities to students in how they express what they have learned, and the strategies utilized to motivate learning in online courses.
 The UDL framework has three main principles: providing multiple kinds of representation (i.e., perception, language, expression, comprehension); provide multiple kinds of action and expression (i.e., physical action, expression and communication, executive functions); and provide multiple kinds of engagement (i.e., recruiting interest, sustaining effort and persistence, and self-regulation).
-The University of Oregon, for example, provides faculty various resources on inclusion and class climate, accessibility and universal design for online course content, and specific accessibility resources focusing on Microsoft Word and Adobe Acrobat8 .
+The University of Oregon, for example, provides faculty various resources on inclusion and class climate, accessibility and universal design for online course content, and specific accessibility resources focusing on Microsoft Word and Adobe Acrobat

 Quality Matters

 Another program that is being utilized by colleges and universities to ensure equal access to online courses is Quality Matters (QM).
 QM is a program that has been created to evaluate online course quality and focuses on training and empowering faculty to evaluate courses against their course designed standards.
 QM provides guidance to instructors for improving the quality of courses and certifies the quality of online courses at institutions across the nation.
 More than 1300 colleges and universities throughout the world subscribe to the QM program and have used the rubric to improve course design.
-QM has trained more than 52,000 education professionals on online course design standards and certified thousands of online and blended courses9 .
+QM has trained more than 52,000 education professionals on online course design standards and certified thousands of online and blended courses

 Within the standards developed for QM certification, there are specific review standards that contribute to the assurance that certified QM courses are fully accessible for students with disabilities.
 One standard ensures online learners know they have access to services that support learners at the institution (e.g., technical support, accessibility support, academic services support, and student services support).
 An additional standard identifies resources that can help learners succeed in the course.
 In addition to offering supports outside of the course itself, QM standards have also been developed that focus on the accessibility and usability of the course, focusing on the course design and its accessibility and usability for all learners.
 Ease of use, readability, accessible text and images in files, documents, LMS pages, and web pages are also reviewed to meet the needs of diverse learners.
 Another standard identifies alternative means of access to multimedia content in formats that meet the needs of diverse learners.
-These specific standards are just a few that are essential for courses to receive a QM certification10 .
+These specific standards are just a few that are essential for courses to receive a QM certification

 Monsido

 Monsido also provides resources to customers, including an accessibility handbook, blog, webinars, tips, product training, live support, and other resources in their Resource Center to help organize and improve website use for individuals with disabilities.
-Monsido offers to scan a website for free to show what errors are found and offers the opportunity to book a demo to show what tools and resources are offered15 .
+Monsido offers to scan a website for free to show what errors are found and offers the opportunity to book a demo to show what tools and resources are offered

 DubBot